 “Pie is accessible, affordable, all-encompassing.
 Pie is meant for sharing.
 Pie connects people.
 Pie knows no cultural or political boundaries.
 Pie makes people happy.
 And happy people make the world a better place.
 That’s why the world needs more pie.” — BETH M. HOWARD

-PIEOWA: A PIECE OF AMERICA is about pie and the outsized role it plays in Iowa’s—and America’s—culture, and the ways this humble pastry can unite us.
+My documentary film, PIEOWA: A PIECE OF AMERICA, is finished!
+The subject of pie, the outsized role it plays in Iowa’s—and America’s—culture, and the ways this humble pastry can unite us is more timely than ever.

-For more info and photos, go to the PIEOWA page.
+Where to watch the film: You can see it now across Iowa.
+On September 6, PIEOWA will screen at the iconic Chinese Theater in Hollywood!
+For more info, go to the PIEOWA page.
+Sign up for my newsletter.
 And make sure to follow The World Needs More Pie on Facebook and Instagram.

-Want to buy a PIEOWA T-shirt or apron?
-Order here Inspired to help fund the film?
-Make your tax-deductible donation here
+Get your PIEOWA T-shirt or apron made by RAYGUN.
+Inspired to help fund the film?
+Make your tax-deductible donation here.

-Get a sneak peek of PIEOWA in our sizzle reel below.
-And listen to Weary Ramblers pie song written for the documentary.
+See a preview of PIEOWA below.
+And listen to The Pie Song by Weary Ramblers written for the documentary.

 Hi, I’m Beth M. Howard, creator of The World Needs More Pie.